An Introduction to PPC in Digital Marketing

 - Google Shopping: This is an advertising platform for businesses with physical products for sale.
 Because more information is given than text search advertising (such as price/images), it’s thought that searcher clicking your advert has a stronger intent to purchase and so better conversion rate.

 So there you have it!
 An introductory guide to the world of PPC.
-We hope that this has helped to give a better understanding of what PPC can do for your small business.
-If you’d like more information on PPC and how Green Shoot Marketing can help you, feel free to contact us for a quick chat.
+We hope that this has helped to give a better understanding of what PPC can do for your small salon business.
+If you’d like more information on PPC and how Green Shoot Marketing can help your salon business, feel free to contact us for a quick chat.